apioo/fusio/doc/development/action.rst

 Examples
 --------

-On our website we have a `recipes`_ section which contains short snippets which show case a specific task.
+Please take a look at the `recipes`_ section of our website, there we have example code to complete a specific task i.e. send a HTTP request or query data from a database.

 .. _recipes: https://www.fusio-project.org/documentation/recipes
 .. _javascript: https://www.fusio-project.org/documentation/v8